Prometheus3375/destiny2-verity-solver/readme.md

 4. The 3rd solo player is always random, so use "The third" as the alias for `player3`.
 5. If you are doing the triumph, set `is_doing_triumph` to `true`.
 6. Start the encounter.
-7. Player 1 must tell symbols in solo rooms from left to right.
+7. Player 1 must tell 2D shapes held by statues in solo rooms from left to right.
    Fill `inner_shapes`.
 8. Player 1 must tell their shape and other shape on the wall.
 Complete `player1`.
 9. Player 2 and player 3 must do the same.
 Complete `player2` and `player3` respectively.
 10. Meanwhile, someone in the main room must tell shapes held by the statues from left to right.